 These traditional functional movements might include animal walks, forms of dynamic rotation, heavy carries and sport specific strength exercises.
 All of these are excellent exercises and do have a very high transfer to life and sport.
 These are the style of functional core exercises we have listed below if you feel like your core work isn’t transferring well enough to life or sport.

-The key benefit of functional core training is its transfer to sport and day to day life.
+The key benefit of functional core training is its transfer to day to day life.
 Functional core training will involve training all the movement patterns within core training, allowing your core to be ready for whatever sport or life throws at you.
+As we move through our day to day experience we face many different physical movements that we take for granted when we can perform them easily.
+Training the core will be extremely beneficial to your ability to perform daily tasks with precision and control without even noticing that you are doing so.

-In sport and life we see a lot or dynamic and organic movements that these functional core movements will be perfect to improve your balance and your stability to enable you to deal with these types of movements.
+In sport we see a lot or dynamic and organic movements that these functional core movements will be perfect to improve your balance and your stability to enable you to deal with these types of movements.
+This is especially true of contact sports, like judo or rugby.
+A strong, well rounded core strength will be crucial to dominating opponents in these sporting endeavours.

 In order to have a truly functional core, you need to make sure you use your entire core in your training.
-This will involve training the four key movement patterns of the core, resisting lateral flexion, rotation, a nti-extension, r esisting rotation .
+This will involve training the four key movement patterns of the core, resisting lateral flexion, rotation , resisting rotation , anterior core .

 “The principle of progressive overload must be adhered to for individuals to continually increase muscle size with resistance training.”
 (2)